 Formed in Christchurch in 1979, The Narcs did early time as a high octane covers band on the pub circuit.
 Their name is a nod to The Police, a band they often covered.
 After moving to Auckland in 1983, the addition of keyboardist Liam Ryan saw a maturing in The Narcs' sound — as evident on more reflective numbers like ‘Heart and Soul’ (named best song and single at the 1984 NZ Music Awards) and ‘Abandoned by Love’ (a 1986 APRA Silver Scroll winner).
 They toured Australia extensively, before disbanding in 1990.
 There was more: album Push the Boat Out landed in 1996, and occasional tours have since followed.

-This follow-up to The Narc’s 1984 hit ‘Heart and Soul’ was the first single off the trio’s second album.
-Recorded in Australia with US engineer Tim Kramer, 'Diamonds on China' got to 15 on the New Zealand charts.
-Like the contemporary singles of Go West, 'Diamonds' is full of punchy guitar and synthpop.
-It’s the 80s so there’s sax aplenty, street racing video games, and drumsticks hitting the skins "like diamonds on china".
-Director Fane Flaws' efforts (including his distinctive illustrations of the lyrics) won Video of the Year at the 1985 NZ Music Awards.
+This follow-up to 1984 Narcs hit ‘Heart and Soul’ marked the first single off the trio’s second album.
+Recorded with US engineer Tim Kramer, 'Diamonds on China' got to 15 on the New Zealand charts.
+Influenced by Brit pop band Go West, 'Diamonds' is full of punchy guitar and synthesizers.
+Prolific music video director Fane Flaws showcases massed horns, street racing video games, his own distinctive illustrations, and drumsticks hitting the skins "like diamonds on china".
+Flaws' efforts resulted in one of his first accolades: Video of the Year at the 1985 NZ Music Awards.